<img height="1" width="1" style="display:none" src="https://q.quora.com/_/ad/5f52dae5afd14531b4d79b0d6abd6a9a/pixel?tag=ViewContent&amp;noscript=1">

 In addition, you can spark a little competitive spirit among your sales team by providing leaderboards so they can compare their progress with that of their peers.

-Make sure to look for a sales training and enablement tool that provides these gamification features.
+Look for a sales training and enablement tool that provides these gamification features.

 mobile-devices